-Automatic entitlement to help with NHS health costs stop when you turn 19.
+Automatic entitlement to help with NHS health costs usually stops when you reach age 19.

-You may still be entitled to help if your parent or guardian has either:
+You may still be entitled to help at age 19 if your parent or guardian has:

-- a Tax Credit Exemption Certificate and gets Child Tax Credit payments for you
+- an NHS Tax Credit Exemption Certificate and gets Child Tax Credit payments for you

 - is in receipt of a qualifying benefit or exemption and is receiving a Child Tax Credit payment for you

-You might need to show evidence when claiming help with health costs.
-This can be either:
+You may need to show evidence when claiming help with health costs.

 - your parent or guardian's Tax Credit award notice that includes you as a child dependant and shows their income is not more than £15,276